'He sees the light of the first team' - Elanga the latest Man Utd teenager looking to impress Solskjaer | Goal.com

 As Manchester United's Under-23s struggled to break down a strong Leicester side at Leigh Sports Village on Monday night there was one player who was a thorn in the side.

-Any Manchester United fan sitting down to watch United’s opening fixture in Premier League 2 Division One would likely be already aware of his threat.
+Any Manchester United fan sitting down to watch the club's opening fixture in Premier League 2 Division One would likely be already aware of his threat.

 Injury ended his campaign early last term, just as he was on the verge of making the step up to the U23s having impressed at U18s level.
 Despite the layoff and subsequent lockdown he’s come back firing.

 Against Salford City in the EFL Trophy last week he was impeccable; his movement, pace and work rate caused the League Two side problems all night.
-And his goal, United’s sixth of the evening, drew comparisons to Thierry Henry who was on commentary duty in the stands.
+And his goal, United’s sixth of the evening, drew comparisons to Thierry Henry from former Red Devils captain Gary Neville, who was on commentary duty in the stands.

 The way he hugged the line on the left, drifted inside, created space for himself and then curled the ball into the far corner was reminiscent of the great Frenchman’s finesse.
 And it’s not just the eye of opposition defenders Elanga has caught.